SaKinLord/ai-task-genius-agent/README.md

 ## Example Usage / Demo 🎬

-*(Consider adding a GIF or a link to a short video walkthrough here)*

 **Example Commands:**
 *   "Add task: Review project proposal by next Friday 📝"
 *   "Show me all my tasks 📋"